AlexusBlack/acf-feeds-for-gravity-forms/svn/trunk/readme.txt

 = Can I target page/post/user dynamically? =

-Yes, `Target` field supports merge tags, so you can pass target ID from your form.
+Yes, the `Target` field supports merge tags, so you can pass target ID from your form.
 It can come from a [dynamically populated GF field](https://docs.gravityforms.com/using-dynamic-population/) too.

 == Screenshots ==

-1. Complex feed example: dynamic target, add & substract accumulators, conditional feed
+1. Complex feed example: dynamic target, add & subtract accumulators, conditional feed
 2. Simple feed example: Likes counter accumulator.
 GF settings prevent multiple likes from a single user

 == Changelog ==